I love Austin, Texas born Torchy’s Tacos! Since Torchy’s unveiling in Denver they have become my go-to spot for quick “DAMN GOOD” tacos!

-Eggs, chorizo, cheese, and green chiles are just breakfast flavors meant for each other!
-They cook the chorizo right into the egg, and it’s got a little kick.
-This breakfast taco is perfect to splurge and added the green chilies for 25 cents!
+Eggs, chorizo, cheese, & green chiles are just breakfast flavors meant for each other!
+The spicy chorizo is cooked right into the egg.
+This breakfast taco is perfect to splurge and add those green chiles!

 10. Dirty Sanchez

 This taco recently made its jump from breakfast to debut on the secret menu.
 One of their best vegetarian options.
-It starts out with fluffy eggs that are layered with a fried poblano chile and creamy guacamole goodness.
-Mexican-style escabeche carrots add crunchy texture with a pickled spicy zing.
-Sprinkled with cheese and drizzled with poblano sauce!
+It starts out with fluffy eggs.
+Then is layered with a fried poblano chile & creamy guacamole goodness.
+Mexican-style escabeche carrots add crunchy texture & pickled spicy zing.
+Sprinkled with cheese and drizzled with poblano ranch!
 The unconventional combination of ingredients taste incredible together.
-If you’re looking for something bursting with flavor and color for breakfast their’s a lot of tastes at play with this taco.
+If you’re looking for an unexpected breakfast, bursting with flavors & colors their’s a lot of tastes at play with this taco.

-This is the spiciest tacos on their menu, and that heat tends to linger.
-The combination mango, grilled jalapeño, and fiery diablo sauce flavors meld to deliver a sweet blaze.
+This is the spiciest taco on their menu, and that heat tends to linger.
+The combo of mango, grilled jalapeño, and fiery diablo sauce meld to deliver a sweet blaze.
 Wait for it.
 Wait for it.
 Then BAM it’s there and you can’t get rid of it.
-The drizzle of sour cream and mango help to extinguish the flames…a little bit.
+The drizzle of sour cream help to extinguish the flames…a little bit.
 Can’t say you weren’t warned with a name like “Brushfire!”

 8. Jack of Clubs

 A taco homage to huevos rancheros.
-Definitely has a kick from the combo of spiced home fries, black bean purée, and diablo sauce.
-You get a lot of crunch from the mega tortillas strips.
+Definitely has a kick from the combo of spiced home fries, black bean purée, & diablo sauce.
+Super crunch from the mega tortillas strips.
 Capped off with a runny egg that breaks all over your face when you take that first glorious bite!
 Be sure to have napkins at the ready.
 Preparation is key with this taco.
 If the egg is fried over easy this taco is marvelous!
 But if it’s fried over hard you miss out on that delicious yolk.
 Meh.
 It’s this inconsistency that can lower it’s ranking.

 7. The Matador

 This taco is massive with two tortilla shells.
-Flour on the outside and crispy corn tortilla in the center.
+Soft flour on the outside & crisp corn tortilla in the center.
 Love the crunch from the fried corn shell.
 The chopped beef brisket has a big smokey flavor, but not one that I totally dig.
 More like liquid smoke.
 Topped with pickled onions for a sweet tangy pop.
 A huge hunk of creamy avocado.
 Capped off with a drizzle of sour cream and tomatillo salsa that dissipates the smoke component and makes this taco come together.

 6. Trailer Park Hillbilly Style

 I think they should rename this “The Kitchen Sink” taco.
 It’s a spinoff from the original Trailer Park trashy taco.
-Like so many sequels in life the OG is better.
-It almost has to much stuff packed into it if you can believe that.
+Like so many sequels in life the OG is always better.
+This taco almost has too much stuff packed into it if you can believe that.
 The juicy fried chicken can get lost in a sea of meats, cheeses, and sauce.
-Just to show sometimes more is not always better.
+Goes to show sometimes more is not always better.
 Keep reading to find where the original lands in the ranks.

 5. Ace of Spades

 They say everything is bigger in Texas, and this taco is no exception!
 It’s so huge they have to serve it on a bigger tortilla.
 You’ve got yourself a one and done taco situation on your hands!
 Two bbq style meats, three different kinds of cheese and a fried egg.
-A big smokey flavor with a kick from the combo of brisket and full size link.
+A big smokey flavor with a kick from the combo of brisket & full size link.
 This is my favorite way to enjoy their jalapeno sausage.
 A super delicious mess!
-If you order this taco get the napkins on standby!
+Napkins on standby!

 What makes this taco so DAMN delicious is the bacon bourbon marmalade!
 Epicurean liquid gold!
-The supporting ingredients includes: slices of grilled chicken, fresh spinach, corn kernels for texture, green chiles for slight hotness, an a drizzle of creamy chipotle sauce.
-Served with a side of the piece de resistance large pieces of bacon you can actually see in a sweet bourbon jam.
+The supporting ingredients include: slices of grilled chicken, fresh spinach, corn kernels for texture, green chiles for slight hotness, and a drizzle of creamy chipotle sauce.
+The highlight of this taco is large pieces of chopped bacon you can actually see in a sweet luscious bourbon jam.
 What’s not to love?

-Tasty Tips: Don’t be afraid to ask for that sauce (or any of them for that matter) on another taco if you want.
-One of the cashiers suggested the bacon bourbon marmalade on the monthly Roscoe chicken and waffle taco back in March.
+Tasty Tips: Don’t be afraid to ask for any of their sauces on another taco.
+A Torchy’s team member had the ingenious suggest to top the monthly Roscoe chicken & waffle taco with bacon bourbon marmalade.
 Mind blown!
-This idea was pure genius!
-I’m often slathering their poblano ranch all over every taco.
+I’m often slathering their poblano sauce all over every taco!

 What makes this taco pop is the contrast in flavors.
-Plump seasoned fried shrimp are topped with slightly sweet pickled onions mixed with the salty textured cotija cheese.
+Plump seasoned fried shrimp are topped with slightly sweet pickled onions that mix with the salty textured cotija cheese.
 A burst of heat from the pickled jalapeños and drizzle of creamy chipotle sauce.
 As a personal touch I like the addition of diced mango to this taco!
 Magnifique!

 2. Green Chile Pork Missionary Style